 Watch the charts!!

 The weekly chart of SRX shows a head and shoulders pattern.
 The inference is that there has been a change of trend and even if there is an immediate bounce, lower prices are likely.
-This being the case, the safe option for retail investors is to sell on the rebound.
-Stop/loss selling is indicated if the share-price falls below $15.
+This being the case, the safe option for retail investors is to sell, with a stop/loss setting of $15.

-Sirtex has been a market darling for a long-time with some analysts suggesting a target of $80 for the share-price.
+Sirtex has been a market darling for a long-time with one respected analyst suggesting a target of $80 for the share-price.
 Doubtless this is possible, but Sirtex is a single product company providing palliative radiotherapy for liver cancer of marginal benefit.
-Sales are beginning to decline.
+Are sales beginning to decline?